liuenping/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?

+# Update

+1.Here is the update of README.

+2.Four lines have been add totally.

+3.And then i'll push they to GitHub.